Jack Roland Murphy: Burglary

 Murphy and both his accomplices, Alan Kuhn and Roger Clark, were arrested two days later after police had been tipped off by staff members at the Cambridge House hotel where the three men had been staying and throwing lavish parties.
 The men were charged with first degree burglary and possession of burglary tools.
 Free on bail, the men returned to Florida.
 Months later, prosecutors charged Murphy and Kuhn with the unrelated robbery and assault of actress Eva Gabor.
 In response to the new charges, a judge raised their bail to $150,000 and the men were jailed.
 Kuhn offered to retrieve the jewels in exchange for a lighter sentence.

 The uninsured Star of India was recovered from a locker at a Miami bus station.
 Most of the other gems were also recovered, except the Eagle Diamond, which has since been hypothesized to have been cut down into smaller stones.
-Richard Duncan Pearson was also convicted.
+Richard Duncan Pearson was also convicted for his participation in the ransom scheme.

 In April 1965, Murphy, Kuhn and Clark pleaded guilty to burglary and grand larceny and were sentenced to three years.

 Writer Nora Ephron, then only 23, covered the story for the New York Post.
-The heist was the subject of the film Murph the Surf (1975), directed by Marvin Chomsky, and starring Robert Conrad, Burt Young, and Don Stroud (as Murphy).
+The heist was the subject of the film Murph the Surf (1975), directed by Marvin Chomsky, and starring Robert Conrad, Don Stroud (as Murphy), and Donna Mills.
+The plot of the 1972 film The Hot Rock, based on a novel by Donald Westlake and starring Robert Redford, George Segal, Zero Mostel, and Moses Gunn, features a jewel theft from a museum that strongly resembles the actual crime.